ajjaddu/AFEBIO/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The usage of this tool is very intuitive.
-It has three main sections:
+The main file of the software is integration_shiny.R, by executing it you open the interface that has three main sections:

 * Uploading files